Logging¶

 Structured logging¶

-All log calls use the extra parameter to pass structured data rather than interpolating values into the message string.
-The message itself is a static string that describes what happened; the details go in extra where they become separate JSON fields.
+All log calls pass structured data as keyword arguments rather than interpolating values into the message string.
+The message itself is a static string that describes what happened; the details go in keyword args where they become separate top-level JSON fields.

 # This is how logging looks throughout the codebase